novomesk/qt-avif-image-plugin/ext/libavif/tests/data/README.md

 License: [same as libavif](https://github.com/AOMediaCodec/libavif/blob/main/LICENSE)

-Source: Based on paris_exif_xmp_icc.jpg with ICC stripped out and a gain map added.
+Source: Based on `paris_exif_xmp_icc.jpg` with ICC stripped out and a gain map added using Photoshop.

 Contains a MPF (Multi-Picture Format) segment with metadata pointing to a second image at offset 33487.
 The MPF metadata is in little endian order, as signaled by the four bytes 'II*\0'.